from typing import Optional, Tuple

 """

-Models soil temperature over a full day (in 5-minute intervals) across depth
+Models soil temperature over a full day across depth

 using air temperature data to parameterize a sinusoidal model.